randyrossi/vicii-kawari/README.md

 NOTE: You can get away without removing the RF modulator but then you will have the challenge of getting the cable out of a closed machine.
 I don't recommend drilling holes but this is an option.
 Another option is to fish the cable out the user port opening, if you don't plan on using any user port connections.

+## Config RESET

+You can reset the board by temporarily shorting the jumper pads labeled 'Reset' while the device is powered on.
+Then cold boot.
+(It's difficult to tell whether you've shorted them so you may have to try a couple times.)
+This will prevent the device from reading any persisted settings.
+The default palette will be used for all models.
+After a config reset, the next time you run any configuration utility, it will prompt you to initialize the device.

 ## Limitations/Caveats

 # Cartridges that use DOT clock pin (pin 6)